 It all boils down to your "why."
 Are you there to stuff your sales pipeline with quality leads?
 Is the main goal to get your brand in front of a totally new market?
 Or maybe you're showing off a new product to existing customers and partners.

-Your primary objective dictates every choice you make from here on out.
+Insight: Your primary objective dictates every choice you make from here on out.
 A booth built for high-volume lead capture is going to look and feel completely different from one designed for in-depth, high-touch product demos.
 Get this part clear first.
-It's non-negotiable.

 Aligning Objectives with Your Audience